 Fran Hickman’s impeccable taste for minimalist interiors married seamlessly with 23 + GS / 318‘s penchant for materiality, light and space in the refurbishment of this handsome four-bedroom Victorian home.
-Perched along a half-moon terrace of stucco-fronted properties, the power has taken the layout of this period property back to the drawing board.

 We spoke to Stuart Robertson, Design Director of 23 + GS / 318 about their choice of a free-flowing arrangement.
 “The design is conceived as a vertical loft apartment, with a series of stacked open-plan, interconnected rooms resulting in a dramatic adaptation of the Victorian crescent house.
 The staircase is at its core, within a theatrical triple void of the closet wing,” he explained.
 “This openness was brought about by our client’s desire for the interconnection of the main living spaces with the private bedrooms hidden away upstairs.
 It’s modern, open, forgiving and so easy to live in”.